1Cat/3

 OXIDIZER: NITROUS OXIDE

-BURN TIME: 1 SECOND (Initial) / 15 Second (extended)
+BURN TIME: 1 SECOND

-1Cat/3 is a departure from other Half Cat Rocketry engines.
-It is an actively cooled combustion chamber with a saddle jacket style regenerative loop (no channels, just an annulus), film cooling (the extra sets of holes in the chamber), and a grossly low O/F ratio to control temperature.
-The stoichiometric mixture ratio is around 5.7; this is planned to run at 2.
-All fuel goes around the nozzle, through the cooling jacket, before being injected into the combustion chamber.
+1Cat/3 was a departure from other Half Cat Rocketry designs at the time (late 2021).
+It is an actively cooled combustion chamber with a saddle-jacket style regenerative loop with no channels (just an annulus), film cooling (the extra sets of holes in the chamber), and a grossly low mixture ratio (~2.0) to reduce temperature.
+All holes were drilled with 3D printed jigs and a drill press + mill vise.

 Hardware